Ultima GTR

-The Ultima GTR is a super car manufactured by Ultima Sports Ltd of Hinckley, Leicestershire, England, and described by commentators as a supercar.
+The Ultima GTR is a sports car manufactured by Ultima Sports Ltd of Hinckley, Leicestershire, England.
 The car was available both in kit form and as a "turnkey" (i.e. assembled by the factory) vehicle until early 2015, when it was replaced by the Ultima Evolution.
 The design is mid engined, rear wheel drive layout, with a tubular steel space frame chassis and GRP bodywork.
 A convertible version called the Ultima Can-Am was also produced.
 Kit builders were free to source and fit a variety of engines and transmissions but the Chevrolet small block V8 supplied by American Speed mated to either a Porsche or Getrag transaxle was the factory recommended standard, and this configuration was fitted to all turnkey cars.

 Performance

 Ultima focused their marketing efforts on record-breaking activities using a model equipped with a 640 bhp American Speed engine, called the Ultima GTR640, and subsequently, a 720 bhp at 6700 rpm and a maximum torque of 855 Nm at 4400 rpm Chevy V8 engine called the GTR 720.
 As a result, they established the following official, independently verified records for a production car equipped with road tyres and exhaust: